How to Make Paper Cones for Christmas

-Hello, Graphics Fairy friends!
-I’m Diana from Dreams Factory and I’m excited to share another DIY project with you!
-Today we will be making these simple, but beautiful DIY Vintage Christmas Paper Cones, I hope you are ready to get creative with me!
-We will be using coffee to stain our paper, this extremely fragrant elixir not only tastes good but is also perfect for distressing!
+Hello, Graphics Fairy friends, I’m Diana from Dreams Factory and I’m excited to share another DIY project with you!
+Today we will learn how to make paper cones for Christmas!
+We will be using coffee to stain our paper, this extremely fragrant elixir not only tastes good but is also perfect for distressing.
 Our supply list will be quite short and we will only use a handful of items to keep the process fun and uncomplicated.

-I wanted these lovely DIY Vintage Christmas Paper Cones to be simple, but with a sophisticated feel.
-I love the neutral overall tone that the coffee and the sheet music imprint while the ‘le noel’ words bring a chic Frenchified Christmas vibe.
+I wanted these lovely Christmas Paper Cones to be simple, but with a sophisticated feel.
+I love the neutral overall tone that the coffee and the sheet music imprint while the ‘noel’ words bring a chic Frenchified Christmas vibe.

 - the free printable with the paper cones templates

 - cardstock paper